Isn’t it the most detailed work of art around a topic—a lunch party?

 First things first.
 This is one of the most successful and popular paintings by Renoir.

 Renoir, in his early days, was heavily influenced by (Italian) Renaissance artists and their works, which later became a source of inspiration for the Luncheon of the Boating Party.

 Paolo Veronese was one such artist that Renoir used to follow.
-He was a big fan of Veronese’s artwork “The Wedding Feast at Cana”, which also depicts an outdoor dining table scene.
+He was a big fan of Veronese’s artwork “The Wedding Feast at Cana”, which also depicted an outdoor dining table scene.

 Before getting his hands on the Boating Party art, Renoir spent a lot of time in and around a restaurant called Maison Fournaise, located along the Seine River at Chatou, west of Paris.